andyp123/blender_vertex_color_master/README.md

 ---

-If you like this Add-on and would like to make a donation, you can do so buy clicking this button.
+If you like this Add-on and would like to make a donation, you can do so by clicking this button.
 Every little helps, even if it just keeps me caffeinated!

 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=S3GTZ2J938U6Y&lc=GB&item_name=Andrew%20Palmer&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)